scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

  rsp 0x7ffc1b7d3c17       rbp 0x7ffc1b7d3ca0       rip 0x7ffc1b7d3c86
 {% endhighlight %}

-Lets place a break point before the syscall and take a look at the parameters to see what is going to be called.
+Now lets take a closer look at the values themselves.
 Keep in mind that `rsi` is pointing to an array of strings and that we need to reverse the byte order to get the address it points to.
 First we will use `p8 8 @ rsi` to print 8 bytes at `rsi`, then we will reverse those bytes and print the value that they point to.
-Finaly we will print the second argument.
+Finally we will print the second argument.

 {% highlight nasm %}
 [0x7ffc1b7d3c7c]> psz @ rdi